 The unmetered standing charges are the same for both water supply and sewerage.
-This year we have once again held our unmetered standing charge at £7.
+This year because of high inflation we have increased our unmetered standing charge from £7 to 8.
 Part of this covers the cost of billing as well as an element that reflects some of the fixed costs of providing you with water and/or sewerage services.
 Each water company decides what proportion of fixed costs to include in its standing charges so standing charges can vary considerably between different companies.